VaishakNair/PortraitBackgroundRemoverU2Net/README.md

 - [P3M-10k](https://paperswithcode.com/dataset/p3m-10k)

-## Pre-trained Model
+## Trained Model
-Check out the [Kaggle page](https://www.kaggle.com/models/vaishaknair456/u2-net-portrait-background-remover) of this project for pre-trained model with sample code (including .ipynb notebooks)
+A trained version of this model is hosted at [Kaggle](https://www.kaggle.com/models/vaishaknair456/u2-net-portrait-background-remover).
+It also contains more details about the model and sample code (including a _.ipynb_ notebook).

 ## Sample Input/ Output